5 Reasons You May One Day Regret Not Having Your Wedding Dress Cleaned & Preserved

 This gown arrived yellowed and very stained.
 What had been a virtually invisible organic stain on the arm of the dress became unsightly and very set in after years of neglect.
 You can see the restored gown in our before and after gallery.

-Your wedding gown is made of organic fibers such as silk, cotton, and chiffon that are just as susceptible as other organic materials to break-down over time.
-Add in the destructive properties of oils, dirt, sugar, and sweat and what is a small blemish today becomes an unsightly stain in the future.
-While we do offer wedding dress restoration services for stubborn stains that have thoroughly set in, it is much more cost effective and safe to have your dress sent in for a professional cleaning and preservation before you’re whisked away on your honeymoon.
+Your wedding gown is made of organic fibers such as silk, cotton, and chiffon that are just as susceptible as other organic materials to break down over time.
+Add in the destructive properties of oils, dirt, sugar, and sweat - and what is a small blemish today becomes an unsightly stain in the future.
+While we do offer wedding dress restoration services for stubborn stains that have thoroughly set in, it is much more cost effective and safer to have your dress sent in for a professional cleaning and preservation before you’re whisked away on your honeymoon.

-By never allowing the stains from your wedding day to have a chance to set in, you’re ensuring that your gown will be a perfectly preserved family heirloom that looks just as amazing as the day you fell in love with it at the bridal boutique.
+By never allowing the stains from your wedding day to have a chance to set in, you’re ensuring that your gown will be a perfectly preserved family heirloom that looks just as amazing 100 years in the future as the day you fell in love with it at the bridal boutique.

-3. The material of you gown begins to yellow the day after you put it in storage
+3. The material of you wedding dress begins to yellow the day after you put it in storage

 With our exclusive new SYSTEMK4 wedding dress cleaning process, your gown gets a final anti-yellowing treatment which is guaranteed to keep your gown bright and beautiful for at least the next 100 years.
 This anti-yellowing micro treatment also works to help repel future stains if it is one day worn again.